-- Art Evolution: Under previous director Alex Lovy, the Lantz studio's cartoons were very haphazardly animated and designed, and had pleasant, but pretty standard looking watercolor backgrounds.
+- Art Evolution: Under the previous director, Alex Lovy, the Lantz studio's cartoons were very haphazardly animated and designed and had pleasant, but pretty standard looking watercolor backgrounds.
 With Shamus Culhane's arrival, the animation only improved slightly, but this somewhat mitigated by the fact that the character and background designs were way better than what we saw before.

-- Circling Birdies: Er, chirping little birdies chirping and circling around the dazed Native American's head, to the beat of a classic NA tune.
+- Circling Birdies: Er, chirping little birdies chirping and circling the dazed Native American's head, to the beat of a classic NA tune.

 - Comes Great Insanity: Don't give Woody the position of a barber if you value your life.
-Granted, he actually does a fairly good job on the workman — doesn't get a scratch on the guy — he's just so rough about it.
+Granted, he does a fairly good job on the workman — doesn't get a scratch on the guy — he's just so rough about it.

 - Poirot Speak: The Italian-American workman tells Woody, "I want you for to give me the whole works, Figaro."

-- Screwy Squirrel: Woody, of course.
-Unfortunately, he does tend to stray from being a simple Screwy Squirrel into an outright Jerkass at times, a problem that would remain throughout the entire Culhane era.
+- Screwball Squirrel: Woody, of course.
+Unfortunately, he does tend to stray from being a simple screwball into an outright Jerkass at times, a problem that would remain throughout the entire Culhane era.

 - Shout-Out: When Woody combs his "hair" over his face, he remarks, "Looks like Harmonica Lake" — a reference to actress Veronica◊ Lake◊, famous for her "peekaboo" hairstyle.
 Later, when Woody calls out, "Figaro!
 Figaro!" the workman replies, "Coming, Mother!" — a Catchphrase of the popular radio comedy, The Aldrich Family ("Hen-RY!
 Henry Aldrich!"
 "Coming, Mother!").